luchak/qpa-format/README.md

   PICO-8 memory, and decoding QPA from strings.
 - Loading and previewing of QPA files to verify proper encoding.
 - Conversion of QPA files to binary data strings you can paste into your carts.

+## Using QPA in Your Project

+The simplest way to do use QPA compression in your project is probably:

+1. Use this CLI or (soon) @bikibird's [Defy](https://bikibird.github.io/defy) tool to convert your audio file to QPA.
+   The decoding functions in this repo have a limit of ~32k samples, so try to stick to audio files of 6 seconds or less.
+2. Load the utility cart at `pico8/qpa_util.p8`.
+Drop your encoded file on it and press X to verify proper playback.
+3. Copy the string that the utility cart has already sent to the clipboard.
+Paste this string into your cart.
+4. Copy the `qpa_decode_string()` function from this repo into your cart.
+Use it to decode your audio.
+You will need to handle PCM audio output on your own, but the demo cart contains a simple example.